Powdery mildew is a fungal disease that gets its name from the whitish powdery symptoms of fungal growth on the upper part of the leaves.

-Most of us are familiar with powdery mildew, from field to greenhouse, from vegetable garden to orchard garden, it can be said that it appears in most places with crops.
-Once the crop is infected with powdery mildew, it is rapidly developed and difficult to control, often causing serious problems.
+Most of us are familiar with powdery mildew, from field to greenhouse, from the vegetable garden to orchard garden, it can be said that it appears in most places with crops.
+Once the plant is infected with powdery mildew, it is rapidly developed and difficult to control, often causing serious problems.

-Symptoms of Injury: At the begining onset of disease,white moldy spots appeared on the leaves, and then gradually expanded into white molds of nearly circular to elliptic shape.
-There was a layer of white powder on the surface of the molds, and they immediately scattered when subjected to external force or vibration.
+Symptoms of Injury: At the beginning onset of disease, moldy white spots appeared on the leaves, and then gradually expanded into white molds of nearly circular to elliptic shape.
+There was a layer of white powder on the surface of the molds, and they immediately scattered when subjected to an external force or vibration.
 These powders are mycelia and conidia of the bacterium.
 The mildew layer of the late disease became pale to light brown, and small dark spots of small needles were scattered on the lesions, that is, the closed shell of pathogens.

-Powdery Mildew on melons
+2. Powdery Mildew on melons

-Symptoms of injury: Diseases can be affected from the seedling stage to the harvest stage, mainly affecting the leaves, petioles and vines, and generally do not invade melon strips.
+Symptoms of injury: Diseases can be affected from the seedling stage to the harvest stage, mainly affecting the leaves, petioles, and vines, and generally do not invade melon strips.
 The infected leaves initially developed white powdery small round spots on the back or front of the leaves, and then gradually expanded into irregular, mildly obtrusive white moldy spots.

 With the development of the disease, the lesions were connected into pieces and covered with the entire leaf.
 The affected part was found to be chlorotic and yellow, and many black-brown dark spots appeared on the lesions at the late stage of the disease.

 Finally, the white powdery moldy layer became old and turned grayish.
 When the onset is severe, the diseased leaf tissue becomes tan and dead.
 Under high-humidity conditions, pathogens can also infect stems and flower organs and produce white patches of dust.
-Symptoms are similar to the leaves and lesions are smaller.
+Symptoms are similar to the leaves, and lesions are smaller.

-Onset of disease: mainly from mid-April to late June; autumn planting cucumbers also occur from late September to mid-November.
+The onset of disease: mainly from mid-April to late June; autumn planting cucumbers also occur from late September to mid-November.

-If the fruit is infected, the young fruit cannot expand normally and is dry.
+If the fruit is infected, the young fruit cannot usually expand and is dry.
 If the disease is later damaged, the fruit surface is covered with a layer of white powder.
 As the disease progresses, the fruit loses its luster and hardens, and the coloration deteriorates, which seriously affects the quality of the berry and loses its commercial value.

-Onset of disease: late February to early May; late October to December
+The onset of disease: late February to early May; late October to December

-Powdery Mildew on grape
+4. Powdery Mildew on Grape